-- Any employee is entitled to unpaid leave of up to 7 days a year, on grounds of force majeure (i.e., for urgent cases such as a dependant being sick or in an accident).
-A dependant is defined as a child, husband, wife, parent, brother, sister, grandfather, or grandmother of the employee. - Such leave may be taken as one continuous period or in parts. - For married couples, each spouse is individually entitled to such leave.
+An employee is entitled to take 7 days per year of unpaid leave on grounds of force majeure (i.e., for urgent cases such as a dependant being sick or in an accident).
+A dependant is defined as a child, parent, spouse, or partner in a civil union, or a person living in the same household who requires care due to serious medical reasons.
+Such leave may be taken as one continuous period or in parts.
+For married couples, each spouse is individually entitled to such leave.